Jeanne History, Family Crest & Coats of Arms

 - Wilma Jeanne Cooper (1928-2013), American Emmy Award winning actress, best known for her role as Katherine Chancellor on the CBS soap opera The Young and the Restless (1973–2013)

-- D. Jeanne Wycoff, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1972 CITATION[CLOSE]
+- D. Jeanne Wycoff, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1972

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)